-Formed when proteins in the eye’s lens unravel and tangle, clouding vision.
+Cataracts form when proteins in the eye’s lens unravel and tangle, clouding vision.
 Aging is the most common cause, but studies have shown cataracts appear to be enhanced through UVB exposure.
 The World Health Organization estimates that up to 20 percent of cataracts may be caused by overexposure to UV radiation.

 UV radiation has been linked with squamous cell carcinoma of the conjunctiva, the clear membrane that covers the front of the eye and the underside of the eyelids.
 Melanoma can also strike the uveal tract (the layer of the eye that contains the iris) and sclera (the white part of the eye).
 Various types of skin cancers can also form on the eyelid’s thin, sensitive skin.

-A yellow, bumpy growth that can form near the inner corner of the eye on the conjunctiva.
+Pinguecula is detected by a yellow, bumpy growth that can form near the inner corner of the eye on the conjunctiva.
 This growth could expand to cover the cornea, becoming a pterygium.

 UV damage is cumulative and often goes undetected.
 The more you expose your eyes to these harmful rays, the more damage you could do to your long-term vision health.